 Kona Community Development Plan Public Facilities Financing Plan, County of Hawaii

 The Kona Community Development Plan was developed to accommodate the needs of future growth in the Kona area in a proactive way, preserve valued physical and cultural assets, direct growth to appropriate locations within the CDP area, and encourage the construction of affordable, or workforce, housing.
 The CDP area encompasses the judicial districts of North Kona and South Kona, but focuses on a smaller, designated urban area.
 The urban area anticipates 10 transit-oriented developments (TODs) distributed from mauka of the Kona International Airport down to the Keauhou area, including redevelopment of Kailua Village.
 At buildout, nearly 12,700 new dwelling units and 4.8 million square feet of new commercial and industrial space is expected.
 GCG prepared a Financing Plan to fund nearly $900 million of public facilities and backbone infrastructure required to serve the CDP area, including neighborhood, community, and regional park sites and facilities.
 A buildout analysis, as well as three scenarios that contemplate initial development in the northern, central, and southern target zones within the CDP, is included in the Financing Plan.
 An array of financing tools was required to formulate a feasible plan and to match infrastructure needs with appropriate sources of funding, such as general obligation bond and/or tax increment financing, state revolving fund and federal funding commitments, revenue bonds, community facilities districts, and development impact fees.
 A detailed tax increment analysis was included in the financing plan to demonstrate how the flow of property tax revenues would be divided between the Tax Increment District and the County.
 The financing strategy recognizes the critical need in the CDP area for affordable housing and is designed to facilitate its construction.
 Finally, the Financing Plan incorporates a detailed set of financing policies to guide the use of financing tools in a consistent manner.
-The analysis at this regional planning scale will likely lead to more detailed work as TOD master plans, individual specific plans, and other development opportunities emerge.
+The analysis at this regional planning scale may lead to more detailed work as TOD master plans, individual specific plans, and other development opportunities emerge.